 Shhhh!
 Did I really just say that?
 Is the sheen of CTMQ rubbing off after 176 visits?
 No, not at all.
 Each visit is unique in its own way.
 For example, I can’t remember another museum visit wherein I had to contend to hot breath on my neck for 20 minutes.

 Okay, that’s not true.
 Retired docents love me.

 The center’s displays are pretty much what you’d guess they would be.
-Like I said, several of these kiosks may be built out down the road and a lot of what they do are hands on activities and workshops – which for obvious reasons we didn’t partake in during our visit.
+Like I said, several of these kiosks will be more complete in the future and a lot of what they do here are hands-on activities and workshops – which for obvious reasons we didn’t partake in during our visit.
 I should note that there used to be a much smaller and ramshackle nature center here.
 When the little Nature Center was deemed structurally unsound in 2002 and slated for demolition, the Friends vowed to devote all their fundraising efforts to constructing a new one.
-Their determination was shared by the DEP Parks Division Western Region Supervisor Mark Rickert, who was developing plans for a site overlooking the East Beach.
+Their determination was shared by the DEEP Parks Division Western Region Supervisor Mark Rickert, who was developing plans for a site overlooking the East Beach.

 $340,000 of public and private funds later, the beautiful new center was opened.
 Naturalists, summer interns and volunteer docents welcome visitors to the Center from mid-April to mid-October.
 In aquariums, terrariums, intertidal tanks and a touch tank visitors can see and touch lobsters, crabs, fish, starfish, frogs, turtles, snakes, mussels, oysters, clams, etc. They also offer nature talks and walks and seining and all that good stuff.